Governance artifacts

 This specification does not guarantee:

-- the absence of hallucination in external models;
+- the absence of hallucination in third-party models;

-It defines only the internal governance framework of the published corpus.
+It defines only the internal governance framework of the published corpus and the minimum conditions for its machine readability.